"Where words fail, music speaks." - Hans Christian Anderson.

 Event 539 Popular Song Year 11 & over Popular Song

 Any genre, pop, rock, jazz, etc. All pieces must be by an original, recognised artist.
 No self-compositions accepted.
-Own accompaniment must be provided for Popular Song.
-This can be a digital backing track, use of instruments such as piano or guitar or acapella.
+Accompaniment must be provided for Popular Song.
+This can be a digital backing track, use of instruments such as piano or guitar or acapella, or the official accompanist.
+If using the official accompanist, sheet music must be submitted by the 7th April.

 VOCAL ENSEMBLE

-Event 542 Year 8 & upwards Vocal Ensemble Non-Classical
+Event 540 Year 8 & upwards Vocal Ensemble

-A vocal duet, trio, quartet, etc. Non Classical piece of music (own choice).
+A vocal duet, trio, quartet, etc. (Own choice).

 Event 543 Open to all.
 A Gilbert & Sullivan Competition